Wednesday, May 31, 2017

 Gina

 Nifty and thrifty.
-Sort of.

 Last week I hit a couple of thrift stores on my way into work.
 It's been a while since I've gone, and I wanted to visit a new one close to the hospital.
 I don't go looking for anything in particular, though lately I am drawn to clothes more than household goods.

-Earlier this month I ordered some new clothes on line, which I was in dire need of. (and I ended up returning most of it...)
+Earlier this month I ordered some new clothes on line, which I was in dire need of.
 But at the thrift store I couldn't pass up this cool and comfy rayon top that I thought would look cute over shorts or with a skirt.
+Just needs a press.

 Mostly I am being mindful not to just buy something at a thrift shop just because it's cute or cheap - I want everything in here now to have a purpose, as Hubby and I will eventually need to think about downsizing.
-But for less than $18 I have a couple additions to my wardrobe and two useful baskets!
+But for less than $18 I have a couple additions to my wardrobe and two useful baskets.

 Monday, May 15, 2017